find, embrace and respect all that is in your abstract being

 Kids Yoga is a growing practice that gives children the chance to experience the benefits of yoga in a fun, creative and imaginative way.
 Kids can have a lot of energy that needs to be released.
 By engaging them into dynamic, playful and short sequences can be a perfect way for them to put their energy into focus.
 In a normal class, kids are guided through basic yoga postures, where they are complimented with stories, sounds and interactive play.
 Sessions are roughly around 45 minutes to an hour, depending on the age group.

-Kids Yoga also combines methods of Hula Hoop Yoga and Partner Yoga to create a more interesting practice for the children.
+Kids Yoga also combines methods of Hula Hoop Yoga and Partner Yoga which help challenge kids into building their motor, coordination and team building skills.

 "Yoga is a light, which once lit, will never dim.
 The better your practice, the brighter the flame."